srcreigh/srcreigh.github.io/src/blog/posts/modular-uiviewcontroller-features.markdown

     in those 8 months.
 ---

-In iOS mobile applications, `UIViewController` subclasses are often the largest and most complex source code files in a project repository.
+<span class="small">In iOS mobile applications</span>, `UIViewController`
+subclasses are often the largest and most complex source code files in a project repository.
 Complexity arises naturally from the nature of the features that controllers contain; syncing up to multiple data sources to show content to a user, performing image processing in the background, etc. This makes `UIViewController` a prime candidate for careful modular design.

 Modular code is a crucial aspect of a maintainable codebase.
 Dave Thomas,